-In Phase 2, the proposals that are deemed responsive in Phase 1 will be evaluated against the rated technical evaluation criteria set out in Section B of Part 7 - Technical Evaluation Criteria (the "Phase 2 Proposal").
+In Phase 2, the proposals that are deemed responsive in Phase 1 will be evaluated against the rated technical evaluation criteria set out in Table B of Part 7 - Technical Evaluation Criteria (the "Phase 2 Proposal").

-If any Phase 2 Proposal does not obtain the required minimum of 65 percent overall of the points for the technical evaluation criteria which are subject to point rating, such proposal will be deemed non-responsive and will not be given further consideration.
-The rating is performed on a scale of 70 points.
+If any Phase 2 Proposal does not obtain the required minimum of 28 points overall for the technical evaluation criteria which are subject to point rating, such proposal will be deemed non-responsive and will not be given further consideration.
+The rating is performed on a scale of 40 points.